robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 6. User logs out - > View App Home Page

-#### 8.4.1 Display warning on Sign Up page if user tries to sign up with an email address that already exists
+#### 8.4.1 Display warning message on Sign Up page if user tries to sign up with an email address that already exists

 So far there are no checks in place in your code for this scenario.
 Let's have a look at the `signup` page and how this can be addressed.